 1. Commit your heart to Jesus.
 My dad’s faith began forming when he was a young farm boy searching for a lost cow.
 As he went from field to field looking for the wayward beast, he eventually became disoriented and panicked.
-In that moment, dad asked God to help him, and instantaneously remembered that he could tell the direction home by looking at the sun.
+In that moment, dad asked God to help him, and he instantaneously remembered that he could tell the direction home by looking at the sun.
 The seeds of faith sown that day on the prairie came to fruition at age 15 when a traveling evangelist came to town.
 When the altar call came, dad felt a burning in his heart to respond.
-“I practically ran to the front,” dad recalls.
+“I practically ran to the front,” dad recalled.
 He says he knew that it was time to “get off the fence” and make a commitment to Christ.
-My father calls it the most important decision he’s ever made—and one he’s never regretted.
+My father called it the most important decision he ever made—and one he never regretted to his final breath.

 2. Worrying is worthless.
-One of the hallmarks of my dad’s faith is how it dissolves fear.
+One of the hallmarks of my dad’s faith was how it dissolved fear.
 As a soldier in WWII, his fellow Army buddies asked him why he didn’t share their fear of dying on the battlefield.
 He responded, “My life is in God’s hands, and I know that if I die, I will go to heaven.”
-My dad has consistently turned to prayer during trying times, leaving the matters in God’s hands.
-He is famous for saying “we’ll take it one day at a time,” a philosophy that focuses on the present rather than fearing the future.
-Even now, when the frailties of old age could easily produce anxiety, dad often says, “I’ll sleep well tonight; I don’t have anything to worry about.
+My dad consistently turned to prayer during trying times, leaving the matters in God’s hands.
+He was famous for saying, “we’ll take it one day at a time,” a philosophy that focused on the present rather than fearing the future.
+As the frailties and challenges of old age crept in, dad often said, “I’ll sleep well tonight; I don’t have anything to worry about.
 What good would it do, anyway?”

 5. Any job worth doing is worth doing right.
 This statement by dad has rung in my ears as I have approached jobs assignments, large and small.
 My dad gave his best to his work, whether it was planting perfectly straight rows of corn or working the graveyard shift at an electronics manufacturing plant.
 He could be counted on to put in a full day’s work, never cutting corners or shortchanging his employer.
 Dad’s work ethic was formed at an early age, when he and his siblings labored in sugar beet fields.
-He recalls a German saying they would shout back and forth as their sweat dripped: “Arbeit macht Leben süß.”
+He recalled a German saying they would shout back and forth as their sweat dripped: “Arbeit macht Leben süß.”
 Translated, it means “Work makes life sweet.”

 6.Live with integrity.
-Dad’s integrity extends beyond the workplace to every area of his life.
-If he says he is going to do something, he does it.
-His word can be trusted, and he fulfills his promises.
-Some of the greatest promises he has kept are his marriage vows, “in sickness and in health, ‘til death do us part.”
+Dad’s integrity extended beyond the workplace to every area of his life.
+If he said he was going to do something, he did it.
+His word could be trusted, and he fulfilled his promises.
+One of the greatest promises kept was to my mom when he said, “in sickness and in health, ‘til death do us part.”
 My dad faithfully loved my mom over the course of almost 61 years of marriage.
 When she suffered a debilitating health condition and was confined to a wheelchair in a nursing home, dad visited her virtually every day for three years before death separated them.

 9. Wish the best for everyone.
-My dad frequently closes a conversation with, “The best to you.”
-(Or with me, he says, “The best to you, honey.”
-Sometimes he adds the phrase, I hope you have a good day, today, and every day.
-My dad genuinely desires for everyone to experience the best life possible.
-In a world where it’s easy to cut others down and focus on faults, my dad has modeled how to wish good things for his fellow man.
+My dad frequently ended conversations with “The best to you”.
+(Or with me, he said, “The best to you, honey”. ) Sometimes he added the phrase, “I hope you have a good day, today, and every day”.
+My dad genuinely desired that everyone experience the best life possible.
+In a world where it’s easy to cut others down and focus on faults, my dad modeled how to wish good things for his fellow man.

 15. Wait on God’s Timing.
-Now in his sunset years, dad can often be caught humming the old chorus, “In His time, In His time, He makes all things beautiful, in His time . . .”
-Throughout his life, dad has trusted God’s timing, and it is now more evident than ever as he awaits his final call to heaven.
-Another phrase he often recites is, “When the whistle blows, it’s time to go . . .”
-Dad knows that when the celestial “whistle” sounds, it will be right on time.
-I know it, too, but when it happens it will truly be earth’s loss and heaven’s gain.
+As dad entered his sunset years, I often caught him humming the old chorus, “In His time, In His time, He makes all things beautiful, in His time . . .”
+Throughout his life, dad trusted God’s timing, and this was even more evident as he awaited his final call to heaven.
+When that day came on November 24, 2015, it was truly earth’s loss and heaven’s gain.